lcbcFoo/ReonV/riscv/README.md

 ```

 ## Running the program
-GRMON2 has many features, but some as still restricted because of our RISC-V ISA.
+GRMON2 has many features, but some are still restricted because of our RISC-V ISA.
 To load and our program use:
 ```
-bload ../../riscv/main.bin 0x40000000   # Load on memory position 0x40000000
+bload ../../riscv/main.out 0x40000000   # Load on memory position 0x40000000
+ep 0x40001000                           # Set entry point to position 0x40001000
 run
 ```
-You can `reset` the processor, see the registers with `reg`, set a breakpoint with `bp <address>`, run step by step with `step` and disassemble memory with `disassemble <memory address>`
+You can `reset` the processor, see the registers with `reg`, set a breakpoint with `bp <address>`, run step by step with `step`, disassemble memory with `disassemble <memory address>` and a lot of others commands described on GRMON2´s [manual](http://www.gaisler.com/doc/grmon2.pdf).